-Clearance: This board is being replaced by the newer MinIMU-9 v3, which uses newer sensors and offers several improvements over this product, including a wider maximum magnetic sensing range and better gyroscopic accuracy and stability.
+New version available: This board has replaced by the newer MinIMU-9 v3, which uses newer sensors and offers several improvements over this product, including a wider maximum magnetic sensing range and better gyroscopic accuracy and stability.
 The new v3 version is pin-compatible with v2, but changes in I²C addresses and configuration registers might require some changes to software written for older versions (this should not be an issue if you are using our Arduino libraries).
-This product will be discontinued when stock runs out and is not recommended for new designs where continued part availability is important.

 The MinIMU-9 v2 is pin-compatible with the AltIMU-10, which offers the same functionality augmented by a digital barometer that can be used to obtain pressure and altitude measurements.
 The AltIMU includes a second mounting hole and is 0.2″ longer than the MinIMU-9 v2.
 Any code written for the MinIMU-9 v2 should also work with the AltIMU-10.